BreezyInterwebs/TF2-Console-Parser/README.md

 None of the functions check for correct datatypes -- this is a personal project, and so it is assumed the inputs are carefully crafted manually.

 - filename should be in filename.txt or filename.log format.
-- steamid should be in STEAM_x:x:xxxxxxxx format.
+- steamid should be in STEAM_x\:x:xxxxxxxx format.
 - text is a phrase in String format.
 - name is a name in String format.
 - chat is a formatted list from parse_console(filename).